Finistere/antidote/docs/api.rst

 - :py:class:`.DependencyInjector`: The injector injects the dependencies of a function.
-- :py:class:`.DependencyManager`: The manager is composed of a container, an injector and the  :py:class:`~.providers.DependencyFactories` provider.
+- :py:class:`.DependencyManager`: The manager is composed of a container, an injector and the  :py:class:`~.providers.FactoryProvider` provider.
   It exposes utility decorators and functions.

 Manager